AHK9/Coffee-Sleep-Pixel-Explorer/README.md

-## Overall Description of The Visualization and Purpose
+## Overall Description of The Visualization and its Purpose

 The dataset in this visualization is obtained from kaggle and is titled as "Global Coffee Health Dataset".
 This visualization is meant to help people gain overall insights into the relationship between coffee consumption and a number of factors such as